The Ultimate Guide to Wedding Lingerie

 Subtract your band measurement from your cup measurement; each inch represents a cup size.
 For example: if your band measurement is 34″ and your cup measurement is 36″, then the difference between these measurements is two inches, and you’d wear a B-cup.

-The centre front of the bra should sit flat against your body.
-If it doesn’t, then your cup size is likely to be too small and you need to try a bigger cup size, i.e. if you have a D cup bra, try a DD size cup.
+- The centre front of the bra should sit flat against your body.
+If it doesn’t, then your cup size is likely to be too small and you need to try a bigger cup size.
+For example, if you have a D cup bra, try a DD size cup.

-If you see red marks around your straps, then the straps are too tight.
+- If you see red marks around your straps, then the straps are too tight.
 You should be able to comfortably fit a finger between your shoulder and strap.
 Make sure your bra straps are long enough for the bra to be fastened low, at the point where your back narrows.
-When you try your bra on, make sure the straps are at the longest length and then adjust them accordingly for the perfect fit.
-Your straps are an important support for the breasts.
+When you try your bra on, make sure the straps are at the longest length.
+Then adjust them accordingly for the perfect fit.
+Your straps are important to support your breasts.